toolness/weather-outfit-fun/README.md

 **getForecastOutfit**(*forecast*)

 Required.
+This function should determine a suggested outfit for the user to wear based on the given outfit.
+It must return one of the
+following:

-This function returns a URL string that points to an image of a suggested outfit to wear based on the given forecast, e.g.
+* A URL string that points to an image of a suggested outfit to wear based on the given forecast, e.g. `"http://example.org/summer.jpg"`.
+* An array of URL strings, each pointing to an image of part of an outfit's ensemble.
-`"http://example.org/summer-outfit.jpg"`.
-Alternatively, it can return a jQuery instance or DOM node.
+* A jQuery instance or DOM node.

 **getForecastWords**(*forecast*)